planetoryd/netns-proxy/readme.md

-# Containerized solution to network proxying
+# Containerized OPSEC networking for Desktop

 `nsproxy` is a single binary that can run as a SUID daemon, or to control the daemon, along with some netns related utilities.